randomnoun/java-to-graphviz/README.md

 | gv-truncateEdges | Either "incoming", "outgoing", "none" or "both".
 Will truncate the edges leading into or out of a subgraph.
 Must be applied to the same element that had the gv-newSubgraph property.
 Edges will begin/end outside the subgraph boundary |
 | gv-xlabelFormat | Similar to `gv-labelFormat` but sets the [`xlabel`](https://graphviz.org/docs/attrs/xlabel/) attribute, which causes the label to be ignored during graphviz edge routing |

-Note that gv-newSubgraph style property ( defined in the CSS ) is not the same as the gv-subgraph directive ( defined in the source code ), discussed earlier, although they perform similar tasks.
+Note that `gv-newSubgraph` style property ( defined in the CSS ) is not the same as the `gv-subgraph` directive discussed earlier ( defined in the source code ), although they perform similar tasks.
+The `gv-newSubgraph` CSS property allows subgraphs to be created by matching style rules ( e.g. enclosing all try/catch/finallys in a subgraph rectangle ) whereas the `gv-subgraph` directive allows the user to specify one-off subgraphs in their source code to highlight specific blocks of code.

 ## Style examples